zaisid/DATA4381_HandwritingIdentification/README.md

   * `MobileNetV2_gender.keras`: early model where target variable was *gender* rather than authorship
   * `EfficientNet.keras`: baseline model from earliest stages of the project
 * **presentations**: contains all presentations (i.e., slides and posters) made on this project
-* **results**: contains loss and accuracy data over epochs for all trained models as .CSV files
+* **results**: contains loss and accuracy data over epochs for all trained models as .CSV files, split into subfolders in similar accordance with the organization of the **notebooks** directory
 * **deployment**: contains deployment scripts and extra files necessary for running them
 * `requirements.txt`: lists required modules for deployment scripts